viamrobotics/docs/docs/program/apis/robot.md

 linkTitle: "Robot Management"
 weight: 20
 type: "docs"
-description: "How to use the Robot API to monitor and manage your smart machines."
+description: "How to use the Robot API to monitor and manage your machines."
 tags: ["robot state", "sdk", "apis", "robot api"]
 ---

-The _robot API_ is the application programming interface that manages each of your smart machines running `viam-server`.
+The _robot API_ is the application programming interface that manages each of your machines running `viam-server`.
-Use the robot API to connect to your smart machine from within a supported [Viam SDK](/program/apis/), and send commands remotely.
+Use the robot API to connect to your machine from within a supported [Viam SDK](/program/apis/), and send commands remotely.

 The robot API is supported for use with the [Viam Python SDK](https://python.viam.dev/autoapi/viam/robot/client/index.html#viam.robot.client.RobotClient), the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#RobotClient), and the [Viam C++ SDK](https://cpp.viam.dev/classviam_1_1sdk_1_1RobotClient.html).